2026 Season

 A new add-on event to your ticket(s) this year!

-For $50 added on to your season ticket package or your single concert ticket, join us for a "Night Cap" following Monday evening's Festival Artists Concert on June 22 to enjoy a special wine and music experience.
+For $50 or season subscription package, join us for a "Night Cap" following Monday evening's Festival Artists Concert on June 22 to enjoy a special wine and music experience.

 Pianist Lauren Ciborowski and Ben Harvey, both CC alums and longtime Festival supporters, will host this unique event that blends musical insight into the evening's concert program with thoughtfully-paired wine tastings, to be held at behind the »Æ¹ÏÊÓÆµSpencer Center.
 Must add on event in advance.